 Except as described below, any gain or loss on the sale or exchange of a REMIC Certificate held as a capital asset will be capital gain or loss and will be long-term or short-term depending on whether the interest has been held for the long-term capital gain holding period (more than one year).
+Capital gains of individuals with respect to capital assets held for more than one year may be eligible for reduced rates of taxation.
+The deductibility of capital losses is subject to limitations.

 Such gain or loss will be ordinary income or loss (1) for a bank or thrift institution; and (2) in the case of an interest in a Regular Class, (a) to the extent of any accrued, but unrecognized, market discount or (b) to the extent income recognized by you is less than the income that you would have recognized if the yield on such interest were 110% of the applicable federal rate under Code Section 1274(d).